-The High action related to including regular reporting of temporary accommodation costs in the Head of Housing monthly housing update to members.
-Recruitment The councils are largely successful in recruiting to fill vacancies in good timeframe.
+The councils are largely successful in recruiting to fill vacancies in a good timeframe.
 There are effective procedures to control recruitment and ensure timely progression from advertising to appointment, although a Recruitment Policy would provide clarity to all involved, including recruiting managers.

-Reasonable Assurance The HR team have been making improvements to the recruitment process, including launching a new recruitment website to better attract candidates, promote the benefits of working for the Councils and provide a simple, transparent application process.
+The HR team have been making improvements to the recruitment process, including launching a new recruitment website to better attract candidates, promote the benefits of working for the Councils and provide a simple, transparent application process.

 Good progress has been made in introducing i-Trent (the payroll system) to support the process; further significant system-based improvements are proposed, including using reports for basic analysis of the recruitment process.
 A Recruitment Action Plan would help take these and other improvements forward.

 An appropriate priority is placed on fair and open competition supported by training, assessment methods, and applicant forms.
 Advice is provided to recruiting managers at all stages of the process and recruitment and appointment must both be approved by senior management.
 All recruiting managers attended a one-off training event two years ago, which included equal opportunities, diversity, and unconscious bias.
 The on-going Line Manager Development Programme (LMDP), mandatory for all line managers at L4 and below, includes the same topics.
 It was decided Heads of Service and above had sufficient experience in recruitment and only needed to be familiarised with local procedures.
 Going forward there is going to be emphasis of provision of training for all involved in the recruitment process.

 We obtained feedback from a small sample of new employees, most of which was very positive.
 We also spoke to several recruiting managers, who again, whilst largely content with procedures, made several suggestions.

 Like other organisations it has been difficult to fill professional roles such as for planning and legal officers.
 Appropriate action is underway to address these areas.
 Other routes to acquire talent include apprenticeships and professional development of current staff.

 We agreed eight Medium and one Low Priority management action.